 But what kind should you buy?
-There are two distinct types of collagen supplements on the market currently.
+There are two distinct types of collagen supplements on the market.
 The majority of what you see advertised are typically animal-based collagen supplements.
 But there are also vegan collagen builders.
 What’s the difference, and which one is more effective?

-- Vegan Collagen builders give your body the ingredients that your body needs to make collagen
+- Vegan collagen builders give your body the ingredients needed to make collagen.

-- Animal-based collagen powders are more likely to have contaminants in them
+- Animal-based collagen powder is more likely to have contaminants in it.

-Your body needs some support to produce the amount of collagen you need.
-That’s one of the reasons why a collagen supplement along with a healthy lifestyle is necessary for keeping you as healthy as possible.
+Your body needs some support to produce the amount of human collagen you need.
+That’s one of the reasons why a collagen supplement, along with a healthy lifestyle, is necessary for keeping you as healthy as possible.

 Before we get into a discussion on the difference between vegan collagen builders and animal-based collagen supplements, let’s first talk about how your body produces collagen.

-Basically, your body takes ingredients from your diet and then transforms them into the glue-like substance called collagen.
+Basically, your body takes ingredients from your plant-based diet, and then transforms them into the glue-like substance called collagen.
 First, your body uses vitamin C and protein from your diet to produce tiny molecules called procollagen.

 As the fibrils connect to one another and anchor themselves, they start to look like a net.
 This fully formed net is what we call collagen.